 4. Create a 4HOnline Profile

 During the meeting with Lesley, she will provide you with instructions on creating your profile in our database, 4HOnline.
 There are instructions with screenshots in the documents below.
 This allows you to sign the Adult Behavioral Expectations and gets you on the mailing list(s) for the groups in which you are interested.
-The url for the portal is https://in.4honline.com.
+The URL for the portal is https://v2.4honline.com.
 You can update your own contact information at any time by simply logging back into your profile.
 If you have children in our 4-H program, you will use the same family profile you have set up.

 5. Complete Protection of Minors Training

 When you have created your 4HOnline profile, Lesley will approve the profile and send you information (also in the files below) for completing the approximately 20 minute training through 4HOnline.
-It involves listening to a powerpoint presentation and completing a short quiz.
+It involves listening to a PowerPoint presentation and completing a short quiz.
 You can also complete the in person with Lesley if you prefer.
 You must complete this process before working with youth.
-Once complete, this training is good for 2 years.
+Once complete, this training is good for two years.

 This is the final step of the approval process, so once this training is complete, you are considered an Approved 4-H Volunteer for the year!